AaronBray/AaronBray.github.io/_posts/2025-09-10-Lazy-Admin.md

 Going back to our directory scan, lets inspected alternate web pages that were enumerated

-Navigating to "/content/inc" we find a directory list and site map We show ~30 different files and direrectories here, but one caught my eye... mysql_backup/
+Navigating to "/content/inc" we find a directory list and site map We show ~30 different files and directories here, but one caught my eye...

+>mysql_backup/

 ![img]({{ '/assets/images/5-lazyadmin.png' | relative_url }}){: .center-image }